-We can summarize the phase diagram without biases in the 2-D parameter space characterized by the gains for the activation and the output-gate $(g_h,\alpha_r)$.
-A salient feature of the network without biases are the discontinuous bifurcation transitions described in Sec. \ref{sec:BF_transition}.
-In Fig. \ref{fig:phaseDiag_noBias}, we see that when $g_h$ is below $2.0$ and $\alpha_r < \alpha_{r,FP}^{*}$, the zero-fixed point is the only solution (region 1).
-On crossing the fixed-point bifurcation line (green line, Fig. \ref{fig:phaseDiag_noBias}), there is a spontaneous proliferation of unstable fixed-points in the phase space (region 2).
-This is, however, possible only when $g_h>\sqrt{2}$.
-This proliferation of fixed-points is not accompanied by any obvious dynamical signatures.
-However, if $\sqrt{8/3} < g_h < 2$, we can increase $\alpha_r$ further to cross a second discontinuous transition where a dynamical state spontaneously appears featuring the coexistence of chaotic activity and a stable fixed-point (region 3).
-This phase is characterized by long, chaotic transient activity which eventually flows into the fixed-point at a time that scales with the system size.
-When $g_h$ is increased beyond the critical value of $2.0$, the stable fixed-point becomes unstable for all $\alpha_r$, and the nonattracting chaotic set, responsible for the chaotic transients, varies continuously across this transition and becomes a chaotic attractor -- if there was no chaotic set for $g_h = 2^-$, then a chaotic attractor appears continuously from 0 for $g_h = 2^+$.
-This region is characterized by chaotic activity with an extensive attractor dimension.
-All these critical lines are determined by $g_h$ and $\alpha_r$, and $\alpha_z$ has no explicit role; however, for large $\alpha_z$ there is a large region of the parameter space on the chaotic side of the chaotic transition that can be made marginally stable (thatched region in Fig. \ref{fig:phaseDiag_noBias}; determined from eq. \ref{eq:condn-marg-stab-noBias}).
+Fig. \ref{fig:phaseDiag_combined}a shows the dynamical phases for the network with no biases in the $(g_h,\alpha_r)$ plane.
+When $g_h$ is below $2.0$ and $\alpha_r < \alpha_{r,FP}^{*}$, the zero-fixed point is the only solution ({\bf region 1}).
+As discussed in Sec.(\ref{sec:BF_transition}), on crossing the fixed-point bifurcation line (green line, Fig. \ref{fig:phaseDiag_combined}a), there is a spontaneous proliferation of unstable fixed-points in the phase space ({\bf region 2}).
+This can occur only when $g_h>\sqrt{2}$.
+The proliferation of fixed-points is not accompanied by any obvious dynamical signatures.
+However, if $\sqrt{8/3} < g_h < 2$, we can increase $\alpha_r$ further to cross a second discontinuous transition where a dynamical state spontaneously appears featuring the coexistence of chaotic activity and a stable fixed-point ({\bf region 3}).
+When $g_h$ is increased beyond the critical value of $2.0$, the stable zero fixed-point becomes unstable for all $\alpha_r$, and we get a chaotic attractor ({\bf region 4}).
+All the critical lines are determined by $g_h$ and $\alpha_r$, and $\alpha_z$ has no explicit role; however, for large $\alpha_z$ there is a large region of the parameter space on the chaotic side of the chaotic transition that can be made marginally stable (thatched {\bf region 5} in Fig. \ref{fig:phaseDiag_combined}a).